AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars

 \subsection{Spatial Shape Conditioning}

-We condition the main generator $\mathcal{G}$ on the FLAME shape code $\beta$ to encode shape-specific priors (\eg smaller craniofacial proportions for children).
-We found that naively injecting $\beta$ into the mapping network $\mathcal{M}$ makes the intermediate latent $w$ predominantly a function of $\beta$, which reduces $z$-driven diversity and leads to mode collapse.
+We condition the main generator $\mathcal{G}$ on the FLAME shape code $\beta$, as shown in the left panel of Fig.~\ref{fig:overall_pipeline}, to encode shape-specific priors (\eg smaller craniofacial proportions for children).
+We found that naively injecting $\beta$ into the mapping network $\mathcal{M}$ makes the intermediate latent $w$ overly dominated by $\beta$, which reduces $z$-driven diversity and leads to mode collapse.

 Instead, we adopt a softer, spatial conditioning strategy: we derive a UV-aligned map of the \emph{shape-isolated} deformation field and concatenate it to the feature maps within $\mathcal{G}$.
-Concretely, with $\beta_{\text{neutral}}$ denoting the canonical neutral shape code, we compute
+Concretely, with $\beta_{0}$ denoting the canonical neutral shape code and neutral expression and jaw pose set to $(\psi_0,\theta_0)$, we compute

-We then bake $\Delta V_{\text{shape}}$ into a UV-aligned displacement map, apply \emph{per-sample variance normalization} to better match the unit-variance assumption of the StyleGAN-style synthesis network, and concatenate resulting channels with the block features.
+We then bake $\Delta V_{\text{shape}}$ into a UV-aligned displacement map, apply \emph{per-sample variance normalization} to better match the unit-variance assumption of the StyleGAN-style synthesis network, and concatenate final channels with the block features.
 This spatial, UV-consistent conditioning injects shape biases where they matter geometrically while preserving the stochasticity carried by $z$.